Pearl (2022 film): Plot

+That night, Ruth and Pearl get into an argument over dinner as she reveals that she knows about Pearl visiting the movies.
+Pearl confesses she wants to audition and asks for Ruth's permission, to which she declares Pearl as her biggest failure.
+An altercation erupts during which Pearl shoves her mother against the hearth, causing her dress to catch fire.
+As she burns, Pearl pours boiling water onto her to douse the flames and then drags her into the basement while leaving her father alone in the room.
+She then flees to the theater, where she sleeps with the projectionist.

-In the morning, the projectionist drives Pearl back to the farm so she can prepare for the audition.
-He is perturbed by a now maggot-infested roasted pig Mitsy's mother left for Ruth the day prior, and by inconsistencies Pearl has told him, as well as by her theatrical behavior.
-When he attempts to leave, Pearl flies into a fit of rage at his abandonment of her, and stabs him to death with a pitchfork before pushing his car—with his corpse in it—into a pond, where an alligator she has nicknamed Theda eats his remains.
-Pearl dresses herself in one of Ruth's lavish gowns, and dresses up her father before smothering him to death.
+The following morning, the projectionist drives Pearl home to prepare for the audition.
+However, he is disturbed by her sudden agitated behavior, as well as the sight of a rotting pig that her mother-in-law left for Ruth several days before.
+As he tries to leave, Pearl erupts into a fit of rage at the perceived abandonment and stabs him to death with a pitchfork.
+She pushes his car into a pond, where Theda eats his remains.
+Pearl dresses herself in one of Ruth's Belle Époque gowns and dresses up her father before smothering him to death using a pillow cover.

-Pearl arrives at the church where the audition is being held.
-She gives a dance performance she feels will win over the talent scouts, but is devastated when she is rejected for not being young, blonde, or "all-American".
-Mitsy accompanies her home in an attempt to console her.
-In the kitchen, Pearl makes a lengthy confession to Mitsy about her resentment toward Howard, who came from a privileged background but insisted that the couple remain on her family's farm, and admits she was relieved when she miscarried his child.
-She further confesses her feelings of alienation and insecurity, her joy in acts of harm, and to taking the lives of her parents and the projectionist.
-Pearl then manipulates a stunned Mitsy into confessing that she won the audition over Pearl.
-Jealous that Mitsy won the audition, Pearl chases her down the driveway and kills her with an axe.
+Pearl arrives at the church to attend the audition.
+She thinks her dance performance will impress the talent scouts, but is rejected for not being young, blonde, or "all-American".
+Mitsy accompanies her home in an attempt to console her, which results in Pearl launching into a lengthy confession regarding many things, from resentment toward her husband and having an affair to killing animals, her parents and the projectionist.
+Pearl then coerces a stunned Mitsy into confessing that she won the audition.
+As Mitsy tries to leave, Pearl chases her down the driveway and kills her with an axe.

-Pearl dismembers Mitsy's body and feeds her corpse to Theda, before going into the basement and lying with a deceased Ruth.
-Concluding that her mother was correct and that Pearl should "make the best of what she has", she decides to remediate her wrongdoings by creating a comfortable home for Howard when he returns from the war.
-The next morning, Howard arrives unexpectedly.
-In the kitchen, he is horrified to find the bodies of Pearl's parents seated at the dining table around the rotting pig.
-Pearl greets him with a protracted, pained smile.
+Pearl dismembers Mitsy's body and feeds the remains to Theda, then goes into the basement and lies next to Ruth's corpse.
+She decides to atone for her crimes by creating a home for Howard.
+Some time later, Howard returns and is greeted with the long-decomposed bodies of Pearl's parents seated at the dining table around the rotting feast.
+As Howard stares in horror, Pearl greets him with a protracted, pained smile, saying, "I'm so happy you're home."